image0

 Command messages issued via the middleware must be received by the computer system(s) of the commanded subsystem within 5ms.
 A preliminary response (ACK) must be issued within 10ms and received by the caller within 20ms of the command origination time.

-Telemetry data issued via the middleware must be received by the computer system(s) of the Facility database , and any other subscribers , within 20ms.
+Telemetry data issued via the middleware must be received by the computer system(s) of the Engineering and Facility database , and any other subscribers , within 20ms.

 Any application may post notifications and/or subscribe to notifications posted elsewhere.
 The notification service is robust and high performance.
 A notification consists of a topic and a severity.
 A sequence of notifications with the same topic is referred to as an event.